alcarinn/alcarinn.github.io/README.md

 <div id="heatmap"></div>

-We can observe that some results are very close of what we could expect.
-The left-wing <b>green party is very far from the right-wing UDC party</b>, but nearer from the other left-wing socialist party and the other green (liberal) party.
+We can observe that some results are very close to what we could expect.
+The left-wing <b>green party is very far from the right-wing UDC party</b>, but closer to the other left-wing socialist party and the other green (liberal) party.
 Surprisingly, <b>the PLR and the PS</b>, which respectively represent the right and the left, <b>are also very close</b>.
 A non exhaustive interpretation could be the following: both are talking about the same topics but with different and opposite opinions.

 ## The usual suspects

 Without any surprise, the <b>top tweets</b> from each party are well <b>representative of their ideology</b>.
-The followers of the page will tend to retweet or follow posts which confirm the best their beliefs.
+The followers of the page will tend to retweet or follow posts which best confirm their beliefs.
 Confirming our topic analysis, we can see that UDC talks about immigration, PS talks about refusing payments from private corporations, PLR about individualism and work, les VERTS about climate, PDC about healthcare and PVL about climate, entrepreneurship and youth.